DavidBuchanan314/mst-test-suite/README.md

 # CAR Canonicalization

-A "canonical" CAR file is one where the blocks are stored in CID-sorted order.
-(NOTE: sorted on their byte representation!
-This is different to the sort of their string representation!).
-There should be no duplicate blocks, and no unnecessary blocks.
+A "canonical" CAR file is one where the blocks are stored in CID-sorted order, with no duplicates or extras.
+(NOTE: CIDs are sorted on their byte representation!
+This is different to the sort of their base32 string representation!)

 atproto itself doesn't (currently) care about the order of blocks within a CAR, but sorting makes the test cases deterministic and easier to compare against.
-For validating your own test results (when a CAR is part of the reference result), it's up to you whether you parse the CAR and compare it logically, or serialise a canonical CAR and compare against my bytes.
+For validating your own test results (when a CAR is part of the reference result), it's up to you whether you parse the CAR and compare it logically, or serialise a canonical CAR and compare against the reference CAR bytes.

-For these tests, the "root" of the CAR is the MST root, there is no commit object.
+For these tests, the "root" of the CAR is the MST root, and there is no commit object.